banzaicloud/koperator-docs/docs/install-kafka-operator.md

 ### Install zookeeper-operator with Helm {#install-zookeeper-operator-with-helm}

-{{< kafka-operator >}} requires [Zookeeper](https://zookeeper.apache.org) for Kafka operations.
+{{< kafka-operator >}} requires [Apache Zookeeper](https://zookeeper.apache.org) for Kafka operations.
 You must:

 - Deploy zookeeper-operator if your environment doesn't have an instance of it yet.
 - Create a Zookeeper cluster if there is none in your environment yet for your Kafka cluster.

-> Note: It is recommended to create a separate Zookeeper deployment for each Kafka cluster.
-To share the same Zookeeper cluster across multiple Kafka cluster instances, use a unique zk path in the KafkaCluster CR to avoid conflicts (even with previous defunct KafkaCluster instances).
+> Note: You are recommended to create a separate ZooKeeper deployment for each Kafka cluster.
+If you want to share the same ZooKeeper cluster across multiple Kafka cluster instances, use a unique zk path in the KafkaCluster CR to avoid conflicts (even with previous defunct KafkaCluster instances).

 1. If you are installing zookeeper-operator on a Red Hat OpenShift cluster, elevate the permissions of the namespace containing the Zookeeper service account.